-Deep fry your sigara in batches – they only take 3-4 minutes – and when the pastry has turned golden, remove them from the pan and place on kitchen roll to drain for a minute or so.
+Deep fry your sigara in batches – they only take 3-4 minutes.
+When the pastry has turned golden, remove them from the pan and place on kitchen roll to drain for a minute or so.

 Cheese rolls are a definite winner whether they are a starter on their own, part of your meze table or even part of your Turkish breakfast.

 - These days, you can buy ready-cut yufka triangles in the supermarkets.
-We have never used these so we don’t know if they dry out quickly on opening, making them difficult to work with – and we prefer to support our local yufkacı.
+We have never used these so we don’t know if they dry out quickly on opening, making them difficult to work with.
+We also prefer to support our local yufkacı.

 - Uncooked sigara böreği will keep in your fridge, covered, for a couple of days.
 You can also freeze them and cook them from frozen.
 We have never done this as our cheese rolls tend to be devoured by friends on the day we make them!

 And our own list of Turkish recipes is growing too…